500g covers up to 25 square metr

 Water saving products

-- Apply a granular soil wetter like Saturaid to garden beds, pots and lawns to assist water in reaching the root zone of plants.
+- Apply SaturAid granular soil wetter like to garden beds, pots and lawns to assist water in reaching the root zone of plants.

 - Compost is an excellent water saver, it improves the soil by increasing moisture holding capacity, particularly in sandy soils.